Mallen220/TurtleTracer/README.md

 ## 🎯 Getting Started

 1. **Launch the Application**: Open Pedro Pathing Visualizer from your applications menu
+2. **Configure Settings**: Set up your robot dimensions, field map, and preferences in the Settings dialog
-2. **Create a Path**: Click "Add Line" to start creating your autonomous path
+3. **Create a Path**: Click "Add Line" to start creating your autonomous path, or use the sequence editor for complex routines
-3. **Adjust Points**: Drag start points, end points, and control points to shape your path
+4. **Adjust Points**: Drag start points, end points, and control points to shape your path (enable snap-to-grid for precision)
-4. **Set Headings**: Configure robot heading for each segment (constant, linear, or tangential)
+5. **Set Headings**: Configure robot heading for each segment (constant, linear, or tangential)
-5. **Add Obstacles**: Define field obstacles that the robot should avoid
+6. **Add Obstacles**: Define field obstacles with custom shapes and colors
+7. **Create Sequences**: Build complex autonomous routines with paths and timed waits
-6. **Simulate**: Play the animation to see your robot follow the path
+8. **Simulate**: Use the animation controller to see your robot follow the path with accurate timing
-7. **Export**: Generate Java code for use with Pedro Pathing library
+9. **Export**: Generate Java code for use with Pedro Pathing library

 ## 🛠️ Tool Overview

 ### Canvas Tools

-- **Grid**: Toggle measurement grid with adjustable spacing (12", 24", 36", 48")
+- **Grid**: Toggle measurement grid with adjustable spacing (6", 12", 24", 36", 48")
+- **Snap-to-Grid**: Align points and obstacles to grid for precise placement
 - **Ruler**: Measure distances between points on the field
 - **Protractor**: Measure angles with lock-to-robot functionality